meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 To read Wiener in 2025 is to realize that the technical leap he made, connecting the governed engine to the human nervous system, was the final step in the long mechanization of thought.
 While we perceive today's AI revolution as a sudden "phase change", it is the actually the late-stage flowering of seeds planted in teh 4th century BCE, when Aristotle began the work of logical classification and Pāṇini created the first algorithmic procedures for language.

-## VII.
+## VI.
 Reading Wiener in 2025: The Visible Sociopticon

 Today, the domain of the machine extends far beyond restricted formal processes.
 Seemingly out of nowhere Large Language Models, recommendation engines, search summaries, and ubiquitous chat interfaces have made cybernetic techniques fully visible in the mundane affairs of everyday life.
 From image to generation to movie production, from machine written scientific papers, to the automation of middle school homework, we are witnessing a Silicon Closure.
 The technical requisites for a self-regulating cybernetic authority, which Wiener first glimpsed in the aiming of anti-aircraft guns, have now achieved a scale that encompasses the whole of human discourse, being involved in even the most mundane of daily affairs.